Skim by Section

 It’s a classic dinner recipe that can be prepped in advance to save your sanity on busy nights.

-Meal-prep friendly: You can prepare the casserole up to two days in advance of when you need it.
-It's freezer friendly and leftovers reheat well making this a great to-go lunch option.
+- Meal-prep friendly: Prepare the casserole up to two days in advance of when you need it.
+It's also freezer friendly and leftovers reheat well making this a great to-go lunch option.

 ★ Ingredients You'll Need ★